 If you think you are a candidate for Prolotherapy & Rejuvenating Injections, please contact us for a FREE 15-minute phone consultation and Dr. Steven Sorr will be happy to speak with you.

-About the Author:
+About the author:

-Dr. Steven Sorr is the founder and chief medical officer at Source of Health in Scottsdale, AZ and has been in clinical practice using rejuvenating medicine since 2013.
+Dr. Steven Sorr is the founder and chief medical officer at Source of Health in Scottsdale, AZ and has been in clinical practice using regenerative medicine since 2013.
 He received his doctorate in naturopathic medicine from SCNM and is a licensed healthcare provider in Arizona.

 Dr. Sorr brings a huge passion for life and a diverse educational background of food, yoga, and medicine to Source of Health.
 His goal is to revolutionize the standard of care mindset by making significant strides in evidence-based therapies that are drug and surgery-free to restore high-level health for all.